Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/clientrpc.md

 ## Use ClientRpcSendParameters

-The following code provides an example of using `ClientRpcSendParameters`, which will allow you to send a `ClientRpc` to a specific Client connection(s) whereas the default MLAPI's behavior is to broadcast to every single client.
+The following code provides an example of using `ClientRpcSendParameters`, which will allow you to send a `ClientRpc` to a specific Client connection(s) whereas the default Netcode for GameObjects's behavior is to broadcast to every single client.

 ```csharp
 private void DoSomethingServerSide(int clientId)